birdnet-team/birdnetTools/paper/paper.md

 # Statement of need
-Automated acoustic monitoring is increasingly used in ecology and conservation, with BirdNET, created with python, being one of the most widely adopted tools for bird sound identification.
-While the `birdnetR` [@kahl:2025] package allows R users to run BirdNET classifications, there is no dedicated framework for post-processing these outputs within R.
+Automated acoustic monitoring is increasingly used in ecology and conservation [@perezgranados:2023], with BirdNET being one of the most widely adopted tools for bird sound identification (e.g., @funosas:2024, mcginn:2023, and bota:2023).
+Although BirdNET was developed in Python, most of its primary users are ecologists who conduct analyses primarily in R. This language difference can limit accessibility for some research teams.
+While the `birdnetR` package [@kahl:2025] enables R users to run BirdNET classifications, there is no dedicated framework in R for post-processing these outputs.

-The `birdnetTools` package fills this gap by providing functions to clean and wrangle BirdNET detections, apply species-specific or universal confidence thresholds, visualize results, and validate predictions through an interactive Shiny app.
+The `birdnetTools` R package fills this gap by providing functions to clean and wrangle BirdNET detections, apply species-specific or universal confidence thresholds, visualize results, and validate predictions through an interactive R Shiny app.
 Its design is based on workflows commonly used in published studies (e.g., @tseng:2024) and incorporates methods for threshold setting and validation developed in recent research (i.e., @tseng:2025; @wood:2024).
 By consolidating these tools, birdnetTools streamlines analysis and lowers barriers for ecologists and conservation practitioners adopting BirdNET in large-scale monitoring projects.

 # Key functionalities